karazijal/clevrtex-generation/README.md

 This is unfortunatelly a manual process to ensure all textures look good that usually involves several test render per texture.

 #### Debugging textures
-When ensuring that textures are sourced appropriatelly and look good, consider trying with a single texture first (to save time).
+To ensure the textures are found and look good, consider trying with a single texture first (to save time).
 To scan for errors and see how the end result might look like, consider using `--test_scan` option in the generation script.*
 In addition, consider `--blendfiles` option to save blender scene after rendering for manual inspection.